 You need a clear viewpoint; something that will differentiate this post from the millions of others out there.
 You don’t need to be controversial, just write with clarity and from a position of knowledge and conviction.

-Your blog is the space where you can position yourself as a thought leader and establish your business’s authority in your field.
+Your B2B or professional services blog is the space where you can position yourself as a thought leader and establish your business’s authority in your field.
 If you can answer the question ‘what did this blog say that was different from what all the others are saying?’ then you’ve achieved your objective.

 4. Incorporate outside data for authenticity